shepherliu/FairOsTools/README.md

 How to Run it On Local?

-1. make sure that your system has installed git, docker and python3.
+1. make sure that your system has installed git and python3.
 Linux or macos is recommend.

 2. run the fairos server.